mcook42/Virtual-World-for-Reddit/Source/Unity/README.md

  - Comment menu is slow to load / ????

- - Subreddits slow to load/ Any bulk way to load subreddits?
+ - Subreddits slow to load/ Make map menu more comprehensive/load in bulk